Frequently Asked Questions (FAQs) - Undergraduates

 What is HSC Plus?

-As part of the HSC Plus scheme, the Faculty of Engineering awards bonus points to students who achieve outstanding results in relevant HSC subjects, namely 2 Unit Mathematics, Mathematics Extension 1 and 2, and 2 Unit Physics.
+As part of the HSC Plus scheme, the Faculty of Engineering may apply adjustment factors to the raw marks of students who achieve outstanding results in relevant HSC subjects, namely 2 Unit Mathematics, Mathematics Extension 1 and 2, and 2 Unit Physics.
 For further details, please click here.

 What alternative pathways for entry are available?

 If you do not possess any of the qualifications outlined in the Entry Requirements, there are a number of alternative avenues through which you may seek admission to an undergraduate program at UNSW.
 Please see the Faculty website for further details.

 What if I haven’t taken the recommended subjects?

 Any students who have not achieved the recommended level of assumed knowledge are strongly advised that it is in their best interest to undertake a bridging program or other preparation course (e.g. introductory Maths, Physics in Session1) after consulting staff.

 Bridging courses are available during January/February.
 There are also fundamental courses in Maths and Physics offered during ordinary session time.
 For further information about bridging courses.

 Proper advice on this matter should be sought elsewhere.
 The nature and level of fees you will need to pay will be determined by a number of factors.
 Check the University Fees web pages for guidance.
 The Undergraduate Admissions Office at UNSW (Tel: 9385 3656) is also able to advise you, dependent on your particular circumstances.